Electro-Corp/Turing-Complete-Language/readme.md

 # JBBFI (with IDE) (Java But Better, F*ck It)

+## Changes to make
+ - use 2d arrays to allow for more funcitons

+## Features
  - Can move pointer
  - Can add or substract value
  - can loop